geoffsmith82/DelphiJNIWrapper/Readme.md

 function JbooleanArrayToDbooleanArray(jarr : JBooleanArray) : TDbooleanArray;
 ```
 And don't forget to call TJavaVM.freeRef() method from Delphi or FreePascal when you need to garbage collect and free the memory that was allocated.

+***geoffsmith82:*** I have tidied up the code and Used Delphi Style function Capitalization for delphi code.
+I removed hte Microsoft Java VM as it hasn't existed for probably 20 years after the lawsuit from Oracle.
+Converted some functions from AnsiString to String.
+I have been using Delphi 11.2.

 Read the rest: